antoniormrzz/virgilpress/README.md

 **Createpage.js and liveserver.js** are convinience scripts, you can modify them, but I would not recommend so.

 # Creating a new Page
-There is a script for generating new pages. do "npm run createpage -- pagename" to generate a new page.
+There is a script for generating new pages. do "npm run createpage -- my-page-name" to generate a new page.

 # Final notes